-C (Good) $\Box$
+$C (Good) \square$

-The student demonstrates ability to discuss the content, tasks and complex issues dealt with in the course from several well-developed but mainly independent perspectives.
+The student demonstrates ability to discuss the content, tasks and complex issues dealt with in the course

 D (Satisfactory)□

 The student demonstrates satisfactory ability to discuss the content, tasks and complex issues dealt with in the course in a way that, albeit in-depth and elaborate, is decidedly one-dimensional.

-E (Sufficient) $\Box$
+E (Sufficient)□

 The student demonstrates sufficient ability to discuss the content, tasks and complex issues dealt with in the course in a way that is decidedly one-dimensional.

 Fx (Fail)□

 The student's knowledge, skills and abilities display minor flaws, overall or in significant parts.

 F (Fail)□